SKILLS ASSESSMENT SOFTWARE

-Skill assessment tests built for any role, in any industry.
+Skill assessments for any role, in any industry.

 Automatically grade and rank candidates